 How does a dehumidifier work?

-There are a number of designs for basements dehumidifiers from different brands in the market today.
-However, in many dehumidifiers, moist air in the basement is directed over coolant filled coils by a fan.
+There are some designs for basements dehumidifiers from different brands in the market today.
+However, in many dehumidifiers, moist air in the basement is directed over coolant-filled coils by a fan.
 The moisture condenses over the coils and drips into a collection apart.
 The dry air is then expelled back into the basement.